 Researcher, engineer, hacker, and transhumanist working to understand, enhance, and interface with the human mind.

-One of the best ways to understand what I'm doing is to check out my projects.
 I believe we are all cyborgs: intelligent biological agents upgraded by the technology we create.
-I want to continue in this path, existing as and developing the next generation of human intelligence and experiential enhancement.
+This circumstance introduces the possibility to transcend cognitive limitations imposed by disease, age, and evolution to improve people's lives.
+I want to continue in this path, creating and existing as the next generation of human intelligence and experiential enhancement.
 This work includes knowledge, memory, learning, conversation, social, health, music, sensing, etc. intelligence and experience enhancing tools, realized through wearable computers, brain-computer interfaces, and more.

 1. A software framework to serve as the backend for a number of Wearable Computing research experiments, use cases, and applications.
 2. Baked-in tools to upgrade human intelligence with smart glasses, including conversational intelligence, social intelligence, memory, knowledge, and thinking upgrades.

 I converted a 40 year old RV into a mobile hacker lab for wearable computing adventures across North America.

 Improving the emotional intelligence of users, with a focus on autistic users, via a computer co-processor that provides you with insights into the non-verbal communication being displayed around you.

 A custom wearable computer with processor, camera, microphone, stereo sound, WiFi+Bluetooth, power, and all day battery life.
 Social tools AI software stack runs on the wearable.

 A wearable computer that can scan the visual cortex and image what the subject is looking at.

 This was accomplished using a wearable SSVEP EEG system.